Early Elizabethan England

 They were a threat as they might try to overthrow Elizabeth and restore Catholicism.

-To minimise this Elizabeth did not Force the Catholic nobility to attend Church services.
+To minimise this Elizabeth did not force the Catholic nobility to attend Church services.
 As long as they did not make a public show of their beliefs there were allowed to continue practicing.

 New cards

-Why did France and Spain not intervene?
+Why did France and Spain not invade in the 1560s?

 The risk of French invasion was serious in the first years of Elizabeth framed but faded with the start of the Wars of religion in 1562, this continued until 1598 and greatly weakened France.